 The next debt I mowed down was the Car Loan:

-Next and done with glee, Capital One and most definitely taken out of my wallet:
+Next and done with glee, Capital One and definitely taken out of my wallet:

-Next, with even more excitement, Bank of America:
+Next, with the excitement level increasing, Bank of America:

 Next on the chopping block, the Perkins Loan: